SabirAnsari1/Todo-Application/README.md

 ## Contributing
 I welcome any and all contributions!
 Here are some ways you can get started:-

 1. Report bugs: If you encounter any bugs, please let us know.
-Open up an issue and let us know the problem.
+Open up an issue and let us know the problem
-2. Contribute code: If you are a developer and want to contribute, follow the instructions below to get started!
+2. Contribute code: If you are a developer and want to contribute, follow the instructions below to get started
-3. Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see!
+3. Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see
-4. Documentation: If you see the need for some additional documentation, feel free to add some!
+4. Documentation: If you see the need for some additional documentation, feel free to add new features

 ## Instructions